fredszaq/Rezenerator/README.md

 ## Building Rezenerator

 If you want to test the latest development version, just clone the repository, install Maven 3.1.1 and run a `mvn clean install`.
 You'll need to have Inkscape and ImageMagick (convert) in you path in order to be able to run the tests.
 You can skip tests by adding `-DskipTests` to the command line.
+You will also need a recent version of the Android SDK in order to build the sample.

 ## Licence